Finding the right property through our in-house housing brokerage

 He’s been in an ATU long term as a delayed discharge due to the lack of suitable accommodation and support in the community.

 Previous approaches had been made to access the housing register.
-Unfortunately due to the high level of specification required in the accommodation the local authority housing department were unable to help.
+Unfortunately due to the high level of specification required in the accommodation, the local authority housing department was unable to help.
 Kevin could not purchase a property or approach the ‘My Safer Home’ scheme.

-This brought a wide range of property into consideration and together we quickly identified a preference.
-We applied to housing benefit for an Exempt Rent and gained an agreement from the CCG to meet not only the cost of adaptations to the property but also to the rent top-up should the Exempt Rent agreement be unsuccessful.
+This brought a wide range of properties into consideration, and together we quickly identified a preference.
+We applied for housing benefits for an Exempt Rent and gained an agreement from the CCG to meet not only the cost of adaptations to the property, but also the rent top-up should the Exempt Rent agreement be unsuccessful.

-We worked with the Leasehold Manager, Asset Management, a Behavioural Specialist and external contractors to agree the schedule of works, and Kevin moved out of ATU and into his new place in June 2018.
+We worked with the Leasehold Manager, Asset Management, Behavioural Specialist and external contractors to agree on the schedule of work, and Kevin moved out of ATU and into his new place in June 2018.

 Mike offers the following advice to people looking for a home for their loved one: